felleslosninger/docs/_docs/Maskinporten/maskinporten_func_european_eseals.md

 - Support for authentication of European eSeals is disabled by default, and must be activated by the owner of the API on a per-API (oauth2 scope) basis.
 - Please consult the documentation from the API owner to find scope values and terms for using this funtionality.
 - You do NOT need to log in to "Samarbeidsportalen" and register a client.
-- You must use a production certificate even for testing (as there are no EU-wide test trust-list)
+- You can use a test certificate in test, but it won't be validated against a trust-list (as there are no EU-wide test trust-list)
+- You must use a production certificate in prod.

 ## Informasjon til norske API-tilbydere